tommyettinger/gand/README.md

 some things down, but none of them are done especially often.
 Plus, other code is a little faster, so it all essentially evens out.

+A small change in 0.1.1 makes the Graph types (all of them) `Externalizable`, which enables [Fury](https://fury.apache.org) to serialize them without needing any extra work in your code.
+Only the Graph types actually needed this; everything else exposed to users can be handled by Fury already.
+Fury is in "incubating" status in the Apache project, but it's already faster than Kryo (both in their benchmarks and with a more modest gain in my benchmarks), and is substantially easier to use, for me.
+The other reason you might want to prefer Fury over Kryo for a binary serializer is that...

+There appears to be some kind of bug or other issue in Kryo 5.x that makes one class from this library shred serialized Kryo files while it's being written.
+Writing `PointI3` values to the end of a Kryo `Output` somehow changes the bytes at the beginning of the `Output`, making them invalid.
+Any classes that use `PointI3` seem to always have this happen, and classes that don't use `PointI3` won't notice it.
+The one consolation prize here is that `PointI3` is still `Json.Serializable`, and with gand depending on libGDX, that point type can be written as JSON and then sent to Kryo.
+It's far from optimal, but it should work.

 # Find It

 `implementation "com.github.tommyettinger:gand:0.1.0"`